Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/07/lord-of-the-flies-data-and-seven-bycicles.md

 After stepping down as ETH President, Hafen focused increasingly on questions and problems that had nothing to do with his research on flies: the treatment of personal (health) data.

-## Refining a successful teaching approach

 More and more data about genomes, health and disease are now emerging not only from research and healthcare, but also from private individuals – the advent of smartphones and smartwatches continuously measuring body functions and movement. ”Each of us has the right and opportunity to collate far more personal health data than Google would ever be able to and make it available to our doctor or for research,” Hafen stresses.

 He has noticed, however, that people leave the gathering together of their personal data to the tech giants, and he is campaigning against this:

+## Refining a successful teaching approach

 Hafen is therefore advocating the construction of a parallel data ecosystem under the control of each individual.
 As a solution, he proposes data cooperatives acting as trustees.
 Their job is to gather the private health data, prepare them, make them interoperable and present them in anonymised format in a digital data commons.
 This data commons also controls whether (and how) companies can access and use the data for commercial benefit – as long as they pay for the privilege.
 But the data stay in the commons.
 “Citizens themselves can then actively choose whether they want to make their data available for commercial or social purposes,” Hafen explains.

 This prompted him to set up the association Data and Health to promote data cooperatives, which in turn led to the founding of an actual data cooperative, “Midata”.
 Having fulfilled its mission, the association has now been dissolved, but Midata still exists – although “it’s only as successful as limited funding allows,” says the ETH professor.
 He concludes that many CEOs and policymakers he spoke to thought it was a good idea, but they struggled to imagine how it should actually be implemented.
 So no one was prepared to put up the necessary funding.
 Even so, Hafen is still convinced: “A data cooperatives are a fair and democratic solution”.

-## Breaking away and leaping into the saddle

 Apart from research into flies and health data, Hafen has always been interested in teaching.
 “You mostly work on your own in teaching, unlike research,” he comments.
 There are also far fewer role models – at the most, some favourite professors from one’s own time as a student whose teaching style is worth copying.
 He wanted to change that – which was part of the reason for the launch of the “clicker” system.
 This allows students to respond directly to teachers’ questions during the lecture.
 The teacher can then immediately check how many correct answers are received.
 The clicker system makes large, anonymous lectures far more interactive.